 The main priority is agriculture and forestry, together with attracting qualified people and housing them.
 Initial infrastructure requirements will mean the refurbishment of gas, potable water and power supplies, while the use of local wood will be banned.
 Schools and housing will be provided for specialist workers and their families ahead of wider socio-economic development.
 Overall, some 21,484 dwellings are slated for connection to gas networks in the period 2011-2015, while about 5600 contaminated or broken down buildings are demolished.
 Over 1300 kilometres of road will be laid, and ten new sewerage works and 15 pumping stations are planned.
 The cost of the work was put at BYR 6.6 trillion ($2.2 billion), split fairly evenly across the years 2011 to 2015 inclusive.

 Protective measures will be put in place for 498 settlements in the contaminated areas where average radiation dose may exceed 1 mSv per year.
-There are also 1904 villages with annual average effective doses from the pollution between 0.1 mSv and 1 mSv.
+There were also 1904 villages with annual average effective doses from the pollution between 0.1 mSv and 1 mSv.
 The goal for these areas is to allow their re-use with minimal restrictions, although already radiation doses there from the caesium are lower than background levels anywhere in the world.
-The most affected settlements are to be tackled first, around 2011- 2013, with the rest coming back in around 2014-2015.

 The Belarus government decision was an important political landmark in an ongoing process.
 Studies reviewed by UNSCEAR show that the Chernobyl disaster caused little risk for the general population.
 A UN Development Program report in 2002 said that much of the aid and effort applied to mitigate the effects of the Chernobyl accident did more harm than good, and it seems that this, along with the Chernobyl Forum report, finally persuaded the Belarus authorities.
 In 2004 President Lukashenko announced a priority to repopulate much of the Chernobyl-affected regions of Belarus, and then in 2009 he said that he “wants to repopulate Chernobyl’s zone quickly”.